 The good: "Honey is said to be slightly easier to digest than cane sugar because the sugar is already partially broken down by the bees," says Rigden.
 "It also has other health benefits, including vitamins, minerals, and antioxidants.
 Honey provides allergy relief and is a cough suppressant."

-The bad: One teaspoon of honey contains 23 calories and 6 grams of sugar compared to white sugar's 16 calories and 4 grams of sugar.
-Honey does contain less fructose and glucose than sugar but enough to still cause an insulin spike (especially if you overdo it).
+The bad: One teaspoon of honey contains 21 calories and 6 grams of sugar compared to white sugar's 16 calories and 4 grams of sugar.

-The verdict: In order to get the most nutritional bang for your buck, look for "raw" and organic honey, which tend to be less processed and contain more natural minerals.
+The verdict: In order to get the most nutritional bang for your buck, look for "raw" and organic honey, which tends to be less processed, meaning it may contain more natural minerals.
 And you'll still want to use it in moderation.
 Honey is actually denser and sweeter than sugar, so you can use even less of it.
 (Start with half a teaspoon.)

 The good: "Coconut sugar contains inulin, a prebiotic fiber that is good for your digestive system and slows glucose absorption," says Rigden.
 "It is is also full of vitamins, minerals, and phytonutrients."
 It's considered a low-glycemic sweetener, as well, meaning it has less of a drastic impact on your blood sugar than regular sugar.
 And bakers, take note: Unlike the other alternatives listed here, coconut sugar can be subbed one-for-one with white sugar.

-The bad: Coconut sugar is actually composed largely of table sugar—a little more than 75%, according to research.
-Inulin and other minerals make up that other 25%, but that fructose and glucose content can still mess with your insulin and hunger levels.
+The bad: Coconut sugar is actually composed nearly identically to table sugar—roughly 70%, to be exact.
+Inulin and other minerals may make up that other 30%, but that fructose and glucose content might still mess with your insulin and hunger levels.

 The verdict: Use it in moderation as you would regular sugar, but know that you are getting an additional nutritional boost.